 Any submitted proposal will be assessed shortly after the closest cut-off date and evaluated according to the following criteria:

-- Excellence (challenges to be overcome; proposed solution; current state-of-the-art; alignment with the services provided by FlexFunction2Sustain; regulation, standardization and certification issues);
+- Excellence (challenges to be overcome; proposed solution; current state-of-the-art; alignment with the scope of the FlexFunction2Sustain initiative; regulation, standardization and certification issues);

 - Implementation (work plan description; resources to be committed; TRL level; risk management);

 - Impact (market opportunity; go-to-market strategy; key exploitable results; other expected impacts).

 Each criterion will be scored on a scale from 0-5 and the maximum overall score is 15.
 The standard threshold for individual criteria is 3, and the standard overall threshold applying to the sum of the three individual scores, is 10.
 The average of the 3 scores given by evaluators per section and total will be calculated for each proposal.
 Proposals failing to achieve the threshold score per individual criteria and the overall threshold will be rejected.
 Proposals will be ranked according to the overall scores in a descending order.

 Rejected proposals may re-apply in the next cut-offs.
 In case a proposal reaches the evaluation threshold but is not selected, it will be kept in a reserve list.
 They might be re-approached in case a higher scoring proposal fails to negotiate a Joint Implementation Agreement with FlexFunction2Sustain.